Pre-Departure

 You can make payment of the SEVIS I-901 fee in several ways:

-- Payment by Credit Card on the Internet: Most students can submit online payment of the I-901 SEVIS fee using a credit card.
-Go to www.fmjfee.com.
+1. Payment by Credit Card on the Internet: Most students can submit online payment of the I-901 SEVIS fee using a credit card.

-- Payment by Check or Money Orders in the Mail: Complete paper Form I-901 from http://www.ice.gov/sevis/i901/index.htm and mail it, along with a money order or certified check drawn from a U.S. bank to the specified address.
+2. Payment by Check or Money Orders in the Mail: Complete paper Form I-901 from Immigration and Customs Enforcement and mail it, along with a money order or certified check drawn from a U.S. bank to the specified address.

-- Payment by Western Union Quick Pay: You can pay the I-901 SEVIS fee at a local Western Union in local currency.
-Click the next link for details: https://www.ice.gov/sevis/i901/wu-instructions.
+3. Payment by Western Union Quick Pay: You can pay the I-901 SEVIS fee at a local Western Union in local currency.
+For more details, visit their instructions page.

-Proof of Payment: Print a receipt of payment after you have completed your I-901 payment on www.fmjfee.com.
+Proof of Payment: Print a receipt of payment after you have completed your I-901 payment on the FMJFee website.
 In order to get your student visa, you must present this receipt as proof of your I-901 SEVIS Fee payment at your visa interview.

 Apply for a Student Visa